diana-ghm/Facebook_Final/README.md

 >
 > "Hackathons are a big tradition at Facebook.
 They serve as the foundation for some great (and not so great) ideas.
 It gives our
 > employees the opportunity to try out new ideas and collaborate with other people in a fun environment."
 >
+> San Francisco, in northern California, is a hilly city on the tip of a peninsula surrounded by the Pacific Ocean and San Francisco Bay.
+> It's known for its year-round fog, iconic Golden Gate Bridge, cable cars and colorful Victorian houses.
+The Financial District's
+> Transamerica Pyramid is its most distinctive skyscraper.
+In the bay sits Alcatraz Island, site of the notorious former prison.
+>
 > Here are some interesting GitHub projects you can check before going to a hackathon:
 >